friendly-bits/shell-scheduler/README.md

 For a complete integration example, see [`EXAMPLE-HAGEZI-FETCH.md`](EXAMPLE-HAGEZI-FETCH.md) - a concurrent downloader for DNS blocklists.
 It demonstrates per-job parameters, signal forwarding, cleanup of orphaned child processes, and bookkeeping across callbacks.

 For another complete (and quite involved) integration example, see [`test-matrix.sh`](tests/test-matrix.sh) - a script which runs multiple instances of the test suite in parallel with Bash and Busybox ash, across the full and mini variants of the scheduler, using the scheduler itself to orchestrate the parallelization.

+## Code authorship and the use of generative AI

+TL;DR: AI was used as an assistant when developing this project, but it is not vibe-coded.

+This project started as a generalizing refactor of code I wrote for [adblock-lean](https://github.com/lynxthecat/adblock-lean).
+That code was entirely written by hand.
+I am planning to contribute this generalized and refactored code back to adblock-lean and to re-integrate it into that project.
+While working on the refactor and further development, I used AI for correctness verification, bug detection and initial documentation.
+Later, while working on some especially tricky features, I co-developed them with AI.
+Specifically: some parts of the timeout handling code were co-developed with AI; some parts of the job termination code were initially implemented by AI with my supervision, then I rewrote some of it, again using AI as code reviewer and bug-checker.

+**Every line of code and every command** in the three main scripts (scheduler.sh, scheduler-mimi.sh and job-termination.sh) was either written by me or checked by me.

+Testing infrastructure was co-developed with AI.
+Tests themselves were written by AI following my prompts and, for the most part, verified by me and, where bugs were discovered, manually fixed.

+Documentation was initially written by AI and later mostly re-written by me, using AI as a grammar and correctness checker.